ga-curriculum/ml-workflow-and-best-practices/microlesson-01/README.md

 ---

 ## 4. **Exploratory Data Analysis (EDA)**
-   - Analyze and visualize data to uncover patterns and insights.
-   - Use statistical methods and data visualization tools for better understanding.

-## 4. **Exploratory Data Analysis (EDA)**

 Exploratory Data Analysis (EDA) is the process of analyzing datasets to summarize their key characteristics, identify patterns, and uncover relationships.
 It provides insights that help guide the preprocessing, feature selection, and modeling phases of the machine learning workflow.